RobertGalassi/KozmicBlue/README.md

-# Gravitational Orbit Simulator
+# Simulating Life-Permitting Orbital Dynamics

 ## Description

 This MATLAB program simulates planetary orbits in universes with modified gravitational laws, where the gravitational force follows the formula F = G*m₁*m₂/rⁿ.
-The simulator allows exploration of how different values of the exponent 'n' affect orbital dynamics and stability.
+The simulator allows exploration of how different values of the exponent 'n' affect orbital dynamics and stability, with particular focus on identifying conditions that could potentially support the emergence of life.

 Unlike our universe where n=2 (Newton's inverse square law), this simulator lets you investigate alternative gravitational physics and visualize the resulting orbits.
 The program includes: